How to outsource the first role safely

 Key takeaways

-• Write a 1-page role brief before recruiting: mission, tasks, tools, red lines, schedule, and week-one outputs.
+- Write a 1-page role brief before recruiting: mission, tasks, tools, red lines, schedule, and week-one finished work.

 Outsourcing your first role is usually less risky than founders imagine, but only if the role is narrow.
 The messy version starts with a general-assistant job post and ends with small decisions nobody documented.

 Use this plan before you hire a VA, offshore coordinator, admin assistant, or remote operations helper.
-The goal is to move one visible workflow off your desk while keeping approval, quality, and customer risk under control.
+The goal is to move one visible work process off your desk while keeping approval, quality, and customer risk under control.

 First-role decision table